Himmatsinhji M. K.

-Life-sketch

-Early life
+Life

 Born on 9 October 1928 at Bhuj, Maharaj Kumar Himmatsinhji was the youngest of five sons of Mirza Maharao Vijayrajji Sawai Bahadur, the Maharaja of Cutch and as such younger brother of last Maharaja of Cutch, Shri Madansinhji.
 His early education was under private tutors and later educated at Rajkumar College, Rajkot.
 He later studied agriculture at Wadia College, Pune.

 In 1947, when India got independence, his father Sri Vijayaraji was away in US for his treatment and Yuvraj Madansinhji was in Delhi.
 Himmatsinhji, who was at the time a student, hoisted both the flags of Kutch and of India on 15 August 1947, in the grounds of Gangaba Sahib Middle School at Bhuj.

 He married Princess Padmini Kumari, daughter of Maharaja Pratapsinhji Jhala of Wankaner in 1951.

-Politics
+He died at Bhuj on 22 February 2008 and was survived by a daughter.

+Political career

 After independence of India, he represented Kutch constituency in 3rd Lok Sabha, for the years 1962–67, as a member of Swatantra Party which won over the rival Congress party.
 He was also President of local caste body of Rajputs – Sri Cutch Rajput Sabha, for several decades.